East Putney, Wandsworth

 Luxury apartment complexes are presently replacing the more outdated office towers.
 “Travel on busy Upper Richmond Road in London’s east Putney and you will be forgiven for thinking the entire street is being torn down and rebuilt.
 At regular intervals hoardings announce new blocks of apartments that are about to enter the market,” observed Laura Latham in the Financial Times (17 October 2014).

 St James’s Langham Square (shown in the picture at the top of the page) and Art Estates’ Putney Plaza are two of the grandest schemes.† There may be no large-scale commercial survivors at all by the time the reinvention of this stretch of Upper Richmond Road is complete.

-To the south-east of the station the East Putney conservation area (tinted red on the map below) should preserve the character of much of the rest of the locality.
+To the south-east of the station the East Putney conservation area should preserve the character of much of the rest of the locality.
 Another protected zone – the Oxford Road conservation area – extends north-westwards up to Putney Bridge Road.

 East Putney’s residents tend to be well-educated youngish adults, living in their own homes or renting privately.
 Most are white British and there are significant minorities originating from western Europe, Australia and New Zealand.

 Station: District line (zones 2 and 3)